andreamusso96/llm_editor/README.md

 # LLM Editor

 A web-based text correction tool that uses LLM prompts to identify and fix issues in text documents.
-The application consists of a React frontend and a FastAPI backend that processes text through configurable prompts.

-## Features

-- **Text Correction**: Upload text and run various correction prompts
-- **Configurable Prompts**: Add custom prompts for different types of text analysis
-- **Multiple Granularities**: Process text by paragraph or as a whole document

-## Prerequisites

-- Python 3.8+
-- Node.js 18+
-- npm or yarn

 ## Installation